yg-apaza/simplear-editor-old/README.md

 npm start
 ```

-This will start a server on localhost:4200 and open the desktop app on development mode.
+This will start an Angular client server on localhost:4200 and a socket server on localhost:9838.
+The desktop app will appear on development mode.
 For running on Linux, you need to install libgconf:

 ```shell
 sudo apt-get install libgconf-2-4